kyphan38/web/assets/docs/study/vault/4-compare-authentication-methods.md

 ![alt text](./img/22.png)

-## Vault Identity Groups - done, not grammar
+## Vault Identity Groups

 Key features

-- A group can contain multiple entities as its members
+- A group can include multiple entities as its members
-- A group can also have subgroups.
+- A group can also contain subgroups
-- Policies can be set on the group and the permissions will be granted to all members of the group.
+- Policies applied to a group grant permissions to all its members

 ![alt text](./img/23.png)

 ![alt text](./img/24.png)

-- Internal group: Groups created in Vault to group entities to propagate identical permissions
+- Internal Group: Groups created within Vault to organize entities and propagate consistent permissions
-  - Created manually
+  - These are created manually
-- External group: Groups which Vault infers and creates based on group associations coming from auth methods
+- External Group: Groups that Vault infers and creates based on group associations from authentication methods
-  - Created manually or automatically
+  - These can be created manually or automatically

 ![alt text](./img/25.png)

-- Internal groups can be used to easily manage permissions for entities
+- Internal groups simplify permission management for entities
-- Frequently used when using Vault Namespaces to propagate permissions down to child namespaces
+- They are commonly used with Vault Namespaces to propagate permissions to child namespaces
-  - Helpful when you don't want to configure an identical auth method on every single namespace
+  - This is particularly useful when you want to avoid configuring identical authentication methods for every namespace

 ![alt text](./img/26.png)

-- External groups are used to set permissions based on group membership from an external identity provider, such as LDAP, Okta, or OIDC provider
+- External groups allow permissions to be set based on group membership from an external identity provider, such as LDAP, Okta, or an OIDC provider
-- Allows you to set up once in Vault and continue manage permissions in the identity provider.
+- This enables a one-time setup in Vault, with ongoing permission management handled in the identity provider
-  - Note that the group name must match the group name in your identity provider
+  - Note: The group name in Vault must match the group name in the identity provider

 ## Choosing an Auth Method